shvets/WebAPI/README.md

 1. Create empty project (in "Other" section): "Demo."

-2. Create targets-frameworks for each platform: "Demo.iOS, "Demo.tvOS", "Demo.macOS".
+2. Create targets-frameworks for each platform: "Demo_iOS, "Demo_tvOS", "Demo_macOS" with tests selected.

+For each test-target go to "Build Settings" | "All" and "Combined".
+Under "Build Options" you should see "Always Embed Swift Standard Libraries" - specify "$(inherited)".

 3. For each target go into "Build Settings", find "Product Name", and change it to "Demo" by removing ".iOS", ".tvOS" and ".macOS" suffixes.